kyungjae-lee/website/notes/cpp-programming/classes-and-objects.md

   double Account::get_balance() { return balance; }
   ```

-  > Notice that we included `accoun.h` and it's in double quotes.
+  > Notice that we included `Account.h` and it's in double quotes.
 Includes with double quotes tell the compiler to include header files that are local to this project.
 The compiler knows where those are.
   >
   > Includes with angled brackets with no extensions (e.g., `#include <iostream>`) are used to include system header files and the compiler knows where these are located.